IJEMIN/Resume/resume_english.md

 # Lee Jemin

 I created a bestselling Unity game programming book and an online video course in Korea.
-Most recently, I've worked on various client parts of a worldwide bestselling mobile game NIKKE, including a story module, animation system, hair physics, and localization.
+Most recently, I've worked on the bestselling mobile game NIKKE for client features, including dialogues, animations, hair physics, optimization, and localization.

 I got awarded as Unity Master, given by Unity Korea.